Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

     - The user will receive recommended tools that are similar to the filter criteria but may not 100% match being based on location and previous searches

-- The system shall have a “Saved Listings” page which will be accessible through the navigation bar after the user signs in and is also located in the navigation bar.

-    - Saved Listings page will contain two sections.

-      - Saved Sellers/Sheds

-      - Saved Listings

-    - Saved Listings Seller/Sheds section will contain details for any Seller/Shed that the log in user has selected to be a favorite.
-Details will include (Name, Zip Code, Number of tools listed) Clicking on this section will bring the user to the seller's Tool Shed.

 - The system shall have a “Your Listings” page which will be accessible through the navigation bar after the user signs in and is also located in the navigation bar.